Judy's Scary Little Christmas: Synopsis

 Judy Garland - the famous star of movie musicals known for her personal problems and show-business “comebacks” - is hosting a live television special on Christmas Eve, with guest stars Bing Crosby, Liberace, Ethel Merman, Richard Nixon, Lillian Hellman and Joan Crawford.
 Judy's guests smile and entertain when they're on-camera but reveal their egos and rivalries during the off-camera breaks.
 A number of technical things go wrong behind the scenes and a suspicious-looking figure is seen lurking in the wings.
 Halfway through the program, the uninvited figure of Death enters and tells them that they are actually in the present, not the past, and that they are all dead.
 He makes the celebrities remember and confess their reasons for coming back to the physical world before they return with him to judgment.
 Judy confesses, but refuses to leave until a sympathetic fan (a sailor who was Liberace's date) helps her to believe in her own legacy.
-She sings the song “Make It Shine,” leaves the stage to her guests – now seen as redeemed spirits – before reappearing with Death in trolley car to transport them all to heaven.
+She sings the song “Make It Shine,” and leaves the stage to her guests – now seen as redeemed spirits – before reappearing with Death in a trolley car to transport them all to heaven.